Amazon Music Bestsellers and Deals

 "…Chocolate Stains On My Pants…"

 I have about ten of these Now Yearbook Compilations (the 4CD variants) – most of which are accompanied by a further Yearbook Extra release of 3CDs - bringing the year haul to well over 140 songs (Friday, 10 January 2025 is the release date for the Extra Set on 1977).
+So a compilation covering a pivotal year in my youth '1977' appealed to me greatly (I bought the 1978 and 1979 4CD issues as well – see separate reviews).

 But the same problem to my listening ears occurs here as it does with all the 80ts titles – you are suckered by quantity (80 Tracks in the case of 1977).
-Because when you start to play this - especially when you get to CD3 and CD4 – the solid wall of second-rate Pop and Disco cack alongside cringe-inducing ballads starts to seriously mount up.
-Now Yearbook 1977 does not reflect the overriding theme (for me anyway) of that pivotal year – New Wave, Rock and Punk.
+Because when you start to play this - the solid wall of second-rate Pop and Disco cack alongside cringe-inducing ballads starts to seriously mount up.
+Now Yearbook '77 does not reflect the overriding theme (for me anyway) of that pivotal year – New Wave, New Rock and Punk.
 I have an open earhole when it comes to all genres – but man is there some dross on here (hence the 3-star rating).

 In their favour, however, these Now Yearbook 4CD Sets start out at about ten quid, but after a few months are quickly reduced to six or seven quid which frankly represents serious value for money.
 You may not be getting anything packaging-wise, but at least 40 to 50% of the choices will please somebody somewhere and the audio is crackerlackin'.
 Here be the details for the nineteen seventy-seven…